 Delicious smells fill the air from the large number of food vendors serving the crowds.
 Stalls also hold fresh local produce and various art, handicrafts, and other products.

-A grassy park is nearby – the perfect spot to enjoy a snack or lunch bought at the market and to soak up the Telluride summer sun.
+A grassy park is nearby – the perfect spot to enjoy a snack or lunch bought at the market and soak up the Telluride summer sun.

 Go Hiking in Telluride